Burnley nurse's lifestyle blog helps children with a learning difficulty or disability feel included

-Burnley nurse's family blog A Boys Day Out helps children with special educational needs and disabilities (SEND) feel included
+Burnley nurse's family blog A Boys Day Out helping children with special educational needs and disabilities (SEND) feel included

 A Burnley children’s mental health nurse believes no-one should miss out on family fun.

-Rachel Wiggan and her husband Chris launched their lifestyle blog A Boys Day Out on Facebook last March to inform families about activities in the area that are geared up for children with special educational needs and disabilities (SEND).
+Rachel and her husband Chris launched their lifestyle blog A Boys Day Out on Facebook last August to recommend fun and free activities in the area that are geared up for all children, including with special educational needs and disabilities (SEND), and help families feel informed about the trip before they go.

 A young person has SEND if they have a learning difficulty or disability that makes it harder for them to learn than other pupils of the same age, and require special educational provision.